 If you find that the ducts are clear, but your heat pump still isn’t keeping up, give Temp Air System Inc. a call before you flip the emergency heat switch.
 We could be able to help you find a better way to heat your home.

 A programmable thermostat can help stop your heat pump from running when it isn’t necessary.
 Without a programmable thermostat, your heat pump will heat your house during times when it’s not needed—like when you’re at work or away on vacation.
 A programmable thermostat allows you to customize your heating schedule around your lifestyle and heat your home at certain times—which will help you save money on your energy costs and reduce the strain on your heat pump and help prevent a heat pump repair.

-If you could benefit from more information on reducing the strain on your heat pump and preventing heat pump repair, give Temp Air System Inc a call at (800) 630-0082 and our experts can walk you through it.
+If you could benefit from more information on reducing the strain on your heat pump and preventing heat pump repair, give Temp Air System Inc. a call, and our experts can walk you through it.